DERMAL FILLERS - ANTI-AGING TREATMENTS

 They may be known as ‘laughter lines’ – but they are certainly no laughing matter!
 As we advance into middle age, ‘crow’s feet’ become visible around the eyes, while wrinkles – or ‘worry lines’ – appear on the forehead, and so-called ‘bunny lines’ at the side of the nose.

 Most of us will try almost anything to halt or reverse the ageing process, but all too many ‘answers’ – rooted in old wives’ tales or hocus pocus – prove to be anything but.
-The most effective – and longest-lasting – way of addressing the problem lies in Botox-style treatments, and dermal fillers.
+The most effective – and longest-lasting – way of addressing the problem dermal fillers and thread lift

 The trade name for Botulinum Toxin is a neurotoxic protein used in the most popular treatment for wrinkles and lines that appear on the face.
 Botulinum Toxin treatments are quick and easy to perform, with no need for an anaesthetic.
 During the procedure, Botulinum Toxin is injected under the skin into the affected muscles in order to block nerve impulses and stop the muscle contraction that causes wrinkles.
 Signs of improvement are normally visible between 48 and 96 hours after treatment, and usually last for between four and six months.